Comparing Ethernet Cables – Cat5 vs Cat5e vs Cat6 vs Cat6a vs Cat7 vs Cat8

 Cat5The oldest category of Ethernet cables, with a bandwidth of up to 100 MHz and capable of supporting speeds of up to 100 Mbps.

 Cat5eAn enhanced version of Cat5 cables with reduced crosstalk and improved signal quality.
-It has a bandwidth of up to 100 MHz and can support 1 Gbps speeds.
+It has a bandwidth of up to 100 MHz and can support 1 Gbps speeds; many runs also support 2.5GBASE‑T.

 Cat6Offers higher performance and bandwidth, with a bandwidth of up to 250 MHz.
-It can support speeds of up to 10 Gbps.
+It can support speeds of up to 10 Gbps on shorter distances (typically up to 55 m).

 Cat 6aOffers higher performance and bandwidth, with a bandwidth of up to 500 MHz.
-It can support speeds of up to 10 Gbps and distances up to 100 meters.
+It can support speeds of up to 10 Gbps and distances up to 100 meters; available in unshielded or shielded constructions.

-Cat8The latest standard in Ethernet cables, with a bandwidth of up to 2,000 MHz and capable of supporting speeds of up to 40 Gbps.
+Cat8The latest standard in Ethernet cables for short‑reach 25/40G, with a bandwidth of up to 2,000 MHz and a channel length up to 30 meters; shielded only.

 Leave a Reply